Royal Caribbean Group (MEX:RCL) Retained Earnings: MXN116,491 Mil (As of Mar. 2026)

 Royal Caribbean Group Business Description

-Royal Caribbean is the world's second-largest cruise company, operating 66 ships across five global and partner brands in the cruise vacation industry.
+Royal Caribbean is the world's second-largest cruise company by revenues, operating 69 ships across five global and partner brands in the cruise vacation industry.
 Brands the company operates include Royal Caribbean International, Celebrity Cruises, and Silversea.
 The company also has a 50% investment in a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
 The selection of brands in the portfolio allows Royal to compete on the basis of innovation, quality of ships and service, variety of itineraries, choice of destinations, and price.
-The company completed the divestiture of its Azamara brand in 2021 and plans to launch its new Celebrity River Cruise brand in 2027.
+The company completed the divestiture of its Azamara brand in 2021, plans to launch its new Celebrity River Cruise brand in 2027, and is set to operate eight private destination locations by 2028.